 If want to shop local but aren’t sure where to start, that’s okay!
 Finding small businesses can be a little overwhelming, especially if you’re used to buying most things in one place, like a major department store.
 Most stores, makers and artisans specialize in one or a few areas, but directories can give you the experience of (almost) shopping in a mall.

-Good Local does things a little differently and showcases individual products for sale at different Manitoba retailers.
-You can add an entire grocery list’s worth of goodies to your cart and have everything delivered, if you live within Winnipeg’s perimeter – but they’re working to expand!
+Love Local does things a little differently and showcases individual products for sale at different Manitoba retailers/makers.
+You can add an entire grocery list’s worth of goodies to your cart and have everything delivered.
+They have a local store in St. Vital center where they carry our Hibiscus Flower Whole Leaves 75g, Kenyan Purple Tea 90g, and Whipped Shea Butter 7oz among other products.

-Of course, there’s always the slightly old-fashioned way to shop online: visit your favourite business’ website!
-Our webstore is up and running, and all Winnipeg deliveries are FREE.
+Of course, you can always shop online: visit your favourite business’ website!
+Our Website is an easy way to order any of our products and all Winnipeg deliveries are FREE.
 So what’re you waiting for?